Personal Injury Litigation: The Importance of Following Up

 When I called the witness, she stated she had seen the auto accident from the side and did not see the stop lights.
 She also said she would testify to the fact that she wasn’t sure who was at fault.
 Thus, if you’re keeping score, we had one witness, they had no witnesses.

 When I confronted the adjuster, she immediately changed her tune and began to backtrack.
 Because they had negotiated in bad faith, we have decided to file a lawsuit on our client’s behalf.
 We don’t take it lightly when the insurance company lies.

-My advice to other attorneys: take what the adjuster tells you with a grain of salt.
-Always do your investigation of the case, don’t let them do it for you.
+Take what the adjuster tells you with a grain of salt.
+Always do your investigation of the case – don’t let them do it for you.